Kangourouge/MessengerBundle/doc/queries.md

     $result = $queryBus->dispatch($retrieveStuff);
 ```

-It's basically a class who inject MessageBus with the Handle sf trait.
+It's basically a class who inject MessageBus with the Handle Symfony trait.
 You can use it for your own standard queries.

 RetrieveQuery
 -------------